iamkirankumaryadav/Library/Interview.md

 Step 1 :
 1. Select the Number of **K** ( `Clusters` ) you want to Identify in your Data
 2. Randomly Select **3** Distinct Data Points as **Clusters**
-3. Distance of Data Points is Calculated from each **Centroid** and it belongs to Closest Centroid.
+3. Distance of Data Points is Calculated from each **Cluster** and it belongs to Closest Cluster.
 4. Calculate the Mean ( **Centroid** ) of each Cluster

 ### Euclidean Distance